alexward1981/trimurti/technical-debt.md

 **Note:** If there is a task/bug manager in place to cover this then this file will not be updated.

 ## Tasks:
-1. Work out how to structure the vulcan folders
-2. Work out how the schema will be mapped out
+1. Work out how the schema will be mapped out

 ## Issues
 1. There is a potential issue with path resolution.
 I need to make sure that the 'vulcan' folder is placed in the correct place for any project it's in.
 This will probably require config.
+2. I've had to use 'let t = this' a few times where I've used promises.
+These need refactoring out.